NREL/routee-compass/rust/routee-compass-powertrain/onnx-runtime/README.md

 # Static ONNX Runtime

-The ONNX Runtime is linked statically into the compass-powertrain binary.
-This means that the compass-powertrain binary is self-contained and does not require any external dependencies.
+The ONNX Runtime is linked statically into the routee-compass-powertrain binary.
+This means that the routee-compass-powertrain binary is self-contained and does not require any external dependencies.

 These static libraries are built from the ONNX Runtime source code and can be